-Today’s post written by Srinivas Varukala

 In Day 8 we discussed the authentication roadmap and access tokens which are crucial to make Microsoft Graph requests.
 Today we’ll look at registering an Azure Active Directory (Azure AD) application that will be used to communicate with Microsoft Graph.

-Registering the Azure AD V2 App using Azure AD App Registration (Preview as of Nov 2018)
+Registering the Azure AD V2 App using Azure AD App Registration (GA as of May 2019)

 Note: All information and example screenshots are using the preview versions of this registration portal and are subject to change.
 We will attempt to update this documentation to match after the portal is generally available (GA).
 Read more about the New App registrations experience now in public preview.